Leica S Typ 007 vs Sony RX10 IV

 Studio photographers will appreciate that the Leica S Typ 007 (unlike the RX10 IV) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the S Typ 007 and the RX10 IV are recent models that are part of the current product line-up.
-The S Typ 007 replaced the earlier Leica S Typ 006, while the RX10 IV followed on from the Sony RX10 III.
+The RX10 IV is a recent model that features in the current product line-up of Sony.
+In contrast, the S Typ 007 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the S Typ 007 was succeeded by the Leica S3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica S Typ 007 and the Sony RX10 IV?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.